lsst-dm/dmtn-037/index.rst

 In this note, I will assume that all instrumental effects have been properly measured and accounted for, though this is of course a simplification.
 Even without instrumental effects, though, we still have the atmosphere to contend with.
 Turbluence in the atmosphere leads to a blurring of images (seeing), and the severity can vary significantly between nights, or even over the same night.
-In my initial implementation I will ignore the effect of variable seeing, and use only observations with comparable PSFs, but in order to make full use of all the data available it will have to be addressed in the future (see section #REF).
+In my initial implementation I will ignore the effect of variable seeing, and use only observations with comparable PSFs, but in order to make full use of all the data available it will have to be addressed in the future (see `Extension to variable seeing`_).
 Thus, for this initial investigation I will assume that the only effect that changes the shape of the PSF over a set of observations is DCR.

 :numref:`fig-subband_diagram` below illustrates the approach of this algorithm.
 Since DCR arises from the change in the index of refraction of the atmosphere across a filter bandpass, if we can build a model sky in smaller sub-bands the effect is greatly reduced.